Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Your `click` handler method is doing the same update to `state` by calling the `setState()` method, but this time you’re updating your `displayName` value.

-The `displayName` value is going to be the same as the final value they’ve entered in the `input` box, which we’ve already set to the `state` value, `name`.
+The `displayName` value is going to be the same as the final value they enter in the `input` box, which you already set to the `state` value, `name`.
 So that’s what you use to update `state` within your `handleClick` method.

 ## Test Your Greeting

-Now that you’ve got everything you need, save your `App.js` file, and take a peek in the browser.
+Now that yyou have everything you need, save your `App.js` file, and take a peek in the browser.
 Enter a `name` in the `input` box and click ‘`Update name`’.

 Instead of ‘`Hi there` ’, you get ‘Hi there, Vicki Bealman’ (or whatever name you entered).

 ### Finishing touches

 The very last part of your Greeting App is to add a little polish.
 Remember those styles you added at the start?
-Now, you’ll add them to the `app` by importing them just before the class component:
+Now, add them to the `app` by importing them just before the class component:

 #### App.js